SCRT-HQ/PSGSuite/README.md

 #### 2.6.1

-* Fixed: `Add-GSDrivePermission` error messages stating FileId is ReadOnly
+* Fixed: `Add-GSDrivePermission` error messages stating FileId is ReadOnly. ([Issue #47](https://github.com/scrthq/PSGSuite/issues/47))
 * Fixed: `Get-GSGmailMessage -ParseMessage` broken on non-Windows OS's due to using $env:TEMP.
-Switched to converting the MimeMessage to a stream and parsing it that way for resolution and significant perf gains.
+Switched to converting the MimeMessage to a stream and parsing it that way for resolution and significant perf gains. ([Issue #48](https://github.com/scrthq/PSGSuite/issues/48))

 #### 2.6.0